MohamedKari/blog.mkari.de/content/posts/spark-on-k8s.md

 ## Native Spark on K8s
 Since 2018, Spark has [native support for Kubernetes](https://issues.apache.org/jira/browse/SPARK-18278).
-For _Spark on K8s_, we assume that there is a Kubernetes cluster, serving the Kubernetes API at a given url.
+For _Spark on K8s_, we assume that there is a Kubernetes cluster, serving the Kubernetes API at a given URL.
 Spark applications are again submitted to the cluster using the `spark-submit` script, however this time indicating the `--master k8s://$K8S_API_URL` argument.
 Furthermore, one indicates `--conf spark.kubernetes.container.image` pointing to a pullable container image.
 Now, instead of asking a running Spark Master to launch executor processes on pre-registered machines, the local submission client, running in the local process invoked by `spark-submit`, will create a Kubernetes spec with as many pods as desired executors.
 The spec is sent to the  Kubernetes API and handled by the Kubernetes scheduler.
 The scheduler schedules the pods, each of them running a single container which runs the Spark executor.
-In Spark 3.0.1, Spark Standalone as well as Spark on K8s can run handle cluster mode and client mode (with the execption of PySpark jobs running in cluster mode on Spark Standalone clusters).
+In Spark 3.0.1, Spark Standalone as well as Spark on K8s can run handle cluster mode and client mode (with the exception of PySpark jobs running in cluster mode on Spark Standalone clusters).
 This setup allows to run _custom_ Spark containers on Kubernetes without any prior setup, apart from some role stuff.

 ## Spark Operator for Spark on K8s